Stop by, sweat and keep your 2020 health resolutions moving.

-There's a ton of studios in Dallas and while there's certainly more to check out, we narrowed down this list by only including those that are locally owned, have a single location, are easy to access and have a distinctive Dallas flair.
+There's a ton of studios in Dallas and while there's certainly more to check out, we narrowed down this list by only including those that are locally owned, are easy to access and have a distinctive Dallas flair.

 Vital Fitness Studio

-If you're staying in at The Joule, a visit to Vital is a must.
-Located in an underground space adjacent to the sleek hotel, the studio wins with their outstanding amenities alone – grab a cold towel outside of your class before heading in to the locker room to use their rainfall showers.
+If you're staying at The Joule, a visit to Vital is a must.
+Located in an underground space adjacent to the sleek hotel, the studio wins with their outstanding amenities alone – grab a cold towel outside of your class before heading into the locker room to use their rainfall showers.
 The studio offers a bit of everything with cycling, HIIT, TRX, boxing and yoga all on the schedule and you don't have to be a hotel guest to sign up.
-Plus, your first class is free!
+Your first class is just $10.

 Terlingo stands out as the only fitness studio on the busy Cedar Springs Road in the Oak Lawn neighborhood.
 Owned by long time trainer John Terlingo, the cycling studio offers everything you'd expect in a cycling class: intense beats, a dark room and a sweaty 45-minute workout.
-In celebration of the studio's fifth anniversary in 2019, your first class is $5.
+As of press time, the studio is still offering $5 classes in celebration of its five-year anniversary.

-A newish player in the Dallas boutique studio scene, Class has made its mark with a millennial-friendly aesthetic and instructors that moonlight as Dallas celebrities in training.
-The lineup is simple enough: a Train 45 circuit class that combines, cardio, floor exercises and strength training, and a Cycle 45 rhythm-based cycling class that's any spin lover's dream come true.
-Pro tip: Class is right off the McKinney Avenue Trolley route, so if you're staying in a Downtown Dallas hotel, it's a car-free ride away.
+Class made its mark with a millennial-friendly aesthetic and instructors that moonlight as Dallas celebrities in training, and then raised the ante with a second location in late 2019, introducing two new concepts to its lineup.
+Take your pick from their offerings of strength training, cycling, sculpt and sprint classes.
+Pro tip: The Uptown location is right off the McKinney Avenue Trolley route, so if you're staying in a Downtown Dallas hotel, it's a car-free ride away.
 Your first class is $14.

 Versaclimber classes are popping up more and more, and Dallas is lucky enough to have two studios dedicated to the trend (the other is California-based chain Rise Nation.)
 District Climb makes our list for being the first Versaclimber studio in Dallas and if you're a fan of cycling, you'll be a fan of this too.
 It's 30 minutes of low-impact work but don't be fooled – you'll be sweating by the second song.
 It's located in West Village, so a ride back to your hotel on the McKinney Avenue Trolley is also a possibility here.
 Drop in classes are $25.